 So, if you put, for example, bleach on the fabric softener dispenser, your clothes will be stained.

-This is why you should always check your manual and make sure you’re putting the laundry detergent in the correct dispenser.
+You should always check your manual and ensure you put the laundry detergent in the correct dispenser.

 If you use laundry pods, you’ll need to put them in the bottom or back of your washing machine’s drum before adding your clothes